 Rule #2: Plan your meals for a healthy lifestyle

-Planning healthy meals includes limiting or eliminating calorie-dense junk foods (burgers, fries, and pizzas), which are the underlying cause of many of our diet-related health problems, including obesity.
-You need to eat less sugar, processed flours, preservatives, and pesticides and, instead, include more nutrient-dense foods: lean proteins, complex carbs (fruits and vegetables), and healthy fats from olive oil and avocados.
+Healthy meals include limiting or eliminating calorie-dense junk foods (burgers, fries, and pizzas), which are the underlying cause of many of our diet-related health problems, including obesity.
+You need to eat less sugar, processed flour, preservatives, and pesticides and, instead, include more nutrient-dense foods: lean proteins, complex carbs (fruits and vegetables), and healthy fats from olive oil and avocados.

 Rule #3: Curb your cravings

 Are you hungry, or are you just craving sugar or salt?
-A better lifestyle includes healthy approaches to minimizing cravings and satisfying those cravings if they do become overwhelming.
+A better lifestyle includes healthy approaches to minimizing cravings and satisfying them if they become overwhelming.

 Ask yourself these questions: Is your craving physical or emotional?
 What are the consequences if you give in to your desires?
 Will doing so set your diet back days or weeks?
 You can enjoy the occasional, controlled “cheat meal” and still have plenty of healthy snack alternatives available.